Dexedrine Abuse & Addiction | Side Effects, Withdrawal, & Treatment Options

 If you take Dexedrine frequently or for long periods of time, you could develop a tolerance.
-This may lead to abuse, because you’ll have to increase the dosage to achieve the same effects.
+This may lead to abuse because you’ll have to increase the dosage to achieve the same effects.

 Dexedrine is a Schedule II controlled substance, which means that it has a high potential for abuse.
 Schedule II substances include other amphetamines and prescription stimulants.

 Amphetamines increase brain activity.
-To combat this, people may turn to depressants, types of drugs which decrease brain activity.
+To combat this, people may turn to depressants, types of drugs that decrease brain activity.
 This may lead to a cycle of substance use and abuse, where one type of drug must be taken to fight another.

 Additionally, Dexedrine may be abused simply by not following the recommended dosage, or by taking the drug without a prescription.
 Long-term abuse may lead to Dexedrine addiction.